skypjack/uvw/README.md

 There is only one rule when using `uvw`: always initialize the handles and close them.
 Handles keep themselves alive until one closes them.
 Because of that, leaks are possible if users simply forget about a handle.
 To be honest, initialization is performed under the hood and can be even passed over, as far as resources are created using the `Loop::handle` member method.
-Thus the rule quickly become *always close your handles*.
+Thus the rule quickly becomes *always close your handles*.
 It's simple as calling the `close` member method on them.

 The first thing to do to use `uvw` is to create a loop.
 In case the default one is enough, it's easy as doing this: